British Columbia Holidays

 Only a short ferry ride from the city, and stretching 460 kilometres along BC’s west coast, Vancouver Island is a big draw for visitors offering easily accessible wilderness and an abundance of wildlife including bears, whales, cougars and eagles.
 The quiet, attractive city of Victoria is the province’s political centre.
 The many-domed Parliament buildings are an impressive sight, particularly at night when the facades are illuminated by thousands of lights which reflect in the waters of the harbour.

-World-famous Pacific Rim National Park is one of the best places in the world to see orca as well as humpback, minke and grey whales and can be reached from the Tofino, a laid-back small town that cannot fail to charm.
+Johnstone Strait is one of the best places in the world to see orca as well as humpback, minke and grey whales.
+Whales are also prevalent off the west coast, where the Pacific Ocean is fringed by the endless beaches and lush forests of world-famous Pacific Rim National Park.
 At the northern end of the island, board a ferry from Port Hardy to take a leisurely cruise through the scenic Inside Passage to Prince Rupert on the mainland.

 From Knight Inlet to the Great Bear Rainforest, BC offers some of the best places in Canada to encounter bears.
 Get a glimpse of the grizzlies, who from spring to autumn can be seen feasting on migrating salmon.
-Black bears also live here, and you may even be lucky enough to see the elusive Kermode (or spirit) bear which is a white mutation of the black bear species.
+Black bears also live here, and you may even be lucky enough to see the elusive Kermode (or spirit) bear, a rare white mutation of the black bear species.

 North of Vancouver is Whistler, the largest ski resort in Canada, set among the spectacular Coast Mountains.
 The skiing here can be among the best in the world with mild Pacific weather and reliable winter snow.
 You can take a memorable rail journey from the Pacific Coast through forested valleys to the towering peaks of Whistler.